NorthernWidget/Project-Margay/README.md

 ## Field operator's guide

-### Logging Start:
+### Logging Start
-Using this library, logging begins automatically once power is applied.
+Logging begins automatically once power is applied.
 If error conditions are found, they will be indicated by status lights, but the logger will attempt to continue if possible.
 The following should represent the light sequence.

 - On power application
 	- `AUX` light will illuminate **green**, will stay on while testing